VidarHUN/dns-task/README.md

 curl -sX DELETE http://$(minikube ip):1234/api/v1/endpoints/${ENDPOINT}'?recursive=true'
 ```

-Make it runnable if it is not in default: `sudo chmod u+x pod-del.sh`
+Make it runnable if it is not in default: `sudo chmod u+x pod-del.sh`.

 So you are able to delete a pod in the cluster and from the l7mp.

-1. For the test case, you have to open a terminal and make continuous name resolution to the DNS server: `watch -n 1 dig @$(minikube ip) -p 5000 host.example.host`
+1. In the test case, you have to open a terminal and make continuous name resolution to the DNS server: `watch -n 1 dig @$(minikube ip) -p 5000 host.example.host`.
-2. Now use the deletion script: `./pod-del.sh dns-0 ep0`
+2. Now use the deletion script: `./pod-del.sh dns-0 ep0`.

-As you can see, the name resolution did not stopped and works as before the deletion.
+As you can see, the name resolution did not stop and works as before the deletion.

 ### Request routing

-That means you can restricts the traffic to the DNS server with `l7mp`.
+That means you can restrict the traffic to the DNS server with `l7mp`.

-If you set the `Docker bridge gateway IP` correctly than you cannot make name resolution from different IP.
+If you set the `Docker bridge gateway IP` correctly, then you cannot make name resolution from different IPs.
 So test it out.

-You can specify the source IP for`dig` with the `-b` switch, but you have to give a real IP.
-For example your `eth0` interface's IP will be good.
+You can specify the source IP for `dig` with the `-b` switch, but you have to give a real IP.
+For example, your `eth0` interface's IP will be good.

 If you give out that command `dig @$(minikube ip) -p 5000 -b 10.0.2.15 host.example.com` this have to give you an error message.